Now there’s a proactive tool to screen for cancer - Galleri®

 OR

-You can also request Galleri online through an independent telemedicine provider.
+You can also request the Galleri test online through an independent telemedicine provider.

 The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older.
 The Galleri test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
 Galleri is intended to detect cancer signals and predict where in the body the cancer signal is located.
 Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.